Most Popular Angular Component Libraries

 2.4 Kendo UI

 The next name in this list of Angular libraries is Kendo UI.
-This is a high-quality Angular UI component toolkit that will help you take your Angular project to the next level.
-Kendo UI is a library that assists Angular development companies to step ahead with advanced app development process.
+It is a high-quality Angular UI component toolkit that helps take Angular projects to the next level.
+Kendo UI enables developers to step ahead with the advanced app development process.
 It is one of the most professional Angular component libraries.

-Many features of Angular Kendo UI make it different from others in the same league.
-There are a variety of UI components available for speed, performance, localization, and accessibility.
-There are more than 80 UI components for theme building, upgrades, and flexibility.
+Many features of Kendo UI for Angular make it different from competing libraries.
+There are a variety of UI components designed for speed, performance, localization, and accessibility.
+The library includes more than 80 components and provides tools for theming, upgrades, and flexible customization.

 Kendo UI Features: